amandaguglieri/hackinglife/docs/az-900-exams.md

 #### Question 27: **Which of these approaches is NOT a cost saving solutions?**

 - Use Reserved Instances with Azure Hybrid
-- Load balancing the incoming traffic
+- Load balancing the incoming traffic (Correct)
 - Use the correct and appropriate instance size based on current workload
 - Making use of Azure Cost Management